Agenda:

 Breakout options:

-• Housing: Northcountry Cooperative Foundation, Natividad Seefeld, Dennis Johnson, Gunnar Carlson
+• Housing: Victoria Clark-West, Northcountry Cooperative Foundation, Natividad Seefeld, Park Plaza Cooperative, Dennis Johnson, Cooperative Housing Resources, Gunnar Carlson, Riverton Community Housing

-• Childcare: Nancy Johnson, Papermoon Childcare Cooperative, Energy Capital Cooperative Child Care
+• Childcare: Nancy Johnson, Gillian Hornberger and Jac Kovarik, Papermoon Childcare Cooperative, Erin Laverdure, Energy Capital Cooperative Child Care

-• Small business changes: Minnesota Center for Employee Ownership, Terra Firma, John Dally
+• Small business changes: Kirsten Kennedy, Minnesota Center for Employee Ownership, Dave Abbott, Terra Firma, John Dally, Cooperative Veterinary Care Vet Care

-• Energy/climate: Dr. Gabe Chan, Cooperative Energy Futures, Great River Energy, Mike Reese
+• Energy/climate: Dr. Gabe Chan, University of Minnesota, Charlie Rybak, Cooperative Energy Futures, Tom Lambrecht, Great River Energy, Mike Reese, WCROC

-• Agriculture: Minnesota Farmers Union, Kelsey Zaavedra, Meatsmith Co-op
+• Agriculture: Ariel Kagan and Justin Stofferahn, Minnesota Farmers Union, Kelsey Zaavedra, Heirloomista, Heidi Hoff and April Prusia, Meatsmith Co-op

 3:15pm Break